Prevent Prostate Cancer and Treat it Holistically

 Prostate cancer is a disease and this only occurs in men.
 One of the most common causes of prostate cancer is genetics, which means the disease is transmitted genetically from ancestors to descendants.
 It is unfortunate if the disease is hereditary in your family.
 However, it doesn't mean that prostate cancer is only associated with genetics, but also with unhealthy lifestyle and aging.
 The good thing about prostate cancer is that it grows slowly in a person's body.
 Typically, you may only notice it once you reach over the age of 50.
 Nevertheless, whether you may or may not have prostate cancer, it may be better to start with a healthy lifestyle today to avoid the disease.
 Below are some helpful tips to prevent an increased risk of prostate cancer:

-- 2Add soy to your diet.We all know that soy beans contribute a lot to reducing the risk of prostate cancer.
+- 2We all know that soy beans contribute a lot to reducing the risk of prostate cancer.
 You may want to try adding soy to your diet, because soy has isoflavones, a nutrient that is essential for reducing the risk of prostate cancer.
 Some food products containing soy beans are soya milk, soy nuts, whole soybeans, and tofu.
-Other food sources containing isoflavones are chickpeas, peanuts, kidney beans, and lentils.Advertisement
+Other food sources containing isoflavones are chickpeas, peanuts, kidney beans, and lentils.Add soy to your diet.Advertisement

 Ginger for treating prostate cancer